 After the surgery, the patient will be asked to limit knee movement or load-bearing for up to 3 weeks.
 Additionally, the patient will have to undergo physical therapy supplemented by routine medication to restore function to the knee in a controlled environment.

 Typically, surgery will not restore full knee function.
 Patients will have a limited range of motion and may experience instability due to the extracted tissues.

 Surgery is typically reserved for chronic conditions in which a patient can not function properly due to the severity of their pain.
 While surgery may reduce the pain a patient experiences, these effects are minimal compared to the extensive side effects.

 If these treatments do not sound ideal, there are several alternative treatments for infrapatellar fat pad impingement which may be more appropriate given the patient’s lifestyle and functional goals.
 One such alternative treatment which has started to gather acclaim for ailments involving soft tissue damage is regenerative therapy.

 Regenerative Therapy for Knee Fat Pad Impingement

-PRP is the process of isolating the cells in the blood responsible for healing injuries and reinjecting those isolated cells back into damaged tissue.
-Once in the body, these isolated platelets attach to the damaged tissue and send chemical impulses which trigger a healing response from the body.
+PRP therapy is the process of isolating platelets from the patient’s blood plasma, processing them, and inserting them back into the injury site.
+Once in the body, these platelets attach to the damaged tissue and send chemical impulses that trigger a healing response from the body.

 By amplifying the body’s healing factors, regenerative therapies help restore damaged tissues in the infrapatellar fat pad and reduce the number of flare-ups of pain an individual experiences.
-Additionally, these therapies are outpatient procedures with minimal downtimes and their effects tend to last anywhere from six months to a year.
+Additionally, these therapies are outpatient procedures with minimal downtimes, and their effects tend to last anywhere from 6 months to a year.